Kevin-RB/Kevin-RB/README.md

-## Hi there, i'm Kevin Romero Bedoya 👋
+## Hi there, I'm Kevin Romero Bedoya 👋

 - 🔭 I’m currently working on ...
 Growing my skills as a Developer
 - 🌱 I’m currently learning ...
 React
 - 👯 I’m looking to collaborate on ...
 Web development projects
 - 💬 Ask me about ...
 Anything
 - ⚡ Fun fact: ...
-I want to study a masters degree in Australia!
+I want to study for my master's degree in Australia!

 ### More about me
 <ul>